RobustRoundRobin/RRR/EIP-rororo.md

 7. Qn          : Sig(Ak, U)
 8. EMsg        : RLP([[Qn, Di], r, hb, f])

+Debutant request enrolment:

     D -> request enrol -> A
                           A -> If ok, NETORK enrol

+Debutant sends RLP([U, Usig]) to A (A already has Dp from connection handshake)

     D -> request enrol -> A
-Debutant sends RLP([U, Usig]) to A (A already has Dp from connection handshake)
                           A -> verifies, then broadcasts Emsg -> NETWORK

 LEADER -> includes EMsg on block
 D is now established